When you started in the work you are in now, did you join for the office politics, OR the opportunity?

 Our work speaks for itself; our actions define us, and what we do as a team showcases our desire to work together as one unit towards one goal.

-But slowly, side discussions – whether by the water cooler, instant messages, or SLACK channels – will sneak its way into daily tasks, until they’re no longer side conversations but now full-blown dialogues taking time away from your actual work.
+But slowly, side discussions – whether by the water cooler, instant messages, or SLACK channels – will sneak their way into daily tasks until they’re no longer side conversations but now full-blown dialogues taking time away from your actual work.

 Avoiding Office Politics Before It Begins

 It starts innocently enough…

 “Look, you should know…”

 Then it continues, taking on more and more negative tones, consuming more of your time until it is all that consumes you.